Hawg Jaw Que & Brew - North Kansas City, Missouri

 My first bite of burnt ends was very good, but individual pieces in my serving were a spectrum from good to poor.
 The ribs also did little for me and weren't a hit when I took some home.

-Beyond the fries, I've only had two other sides.
+Beyond the fries, we've only had three other sides.
 The burnt end chile is slightly sweet and surprisingly hot, hotter than the average person may want.
 It is meaty with a few kidney beans.
 Topped with a little cheese and green onion.
 The baked beans are pretty straight forward, sweet (I think with molasses) and flavored with tiny bits of pork.
+The cheesy corn had a good flavor, but the texture was a little too thick and not as smooth as we like.